alexispdDev/student-performance-prediction/README.md

 ## 1. Problem statement

-### Student Performance Prediction (SPP)**
+### Student Performance Prediction (SPP)

 This project aims to analyze and predict student academic performance using machine learning.
 By leveraging the Student Performance Factors dataset from Kaggle, the study explores how various demographic, social, and educational factors influence students’ success in their studies.

 The main objective is to develop a predictive model capable of identifying key factors that contribute to academic outcomes, providing valuable insights for educators, policymakers, and institutions seeking to improve learning effectiveness.

 The project includes data preprocessing, exploratory data analysis (EDA), feature selection, model training, and performance evaluation using multiple ML algorithms.
 The final model can be used to forecast student performance and assist in early intervention strategies for at-risk learners.

 ### Project summary

 Problem: predict student academic performance.
-Target: 'Exam Score'
+Target: 'Exam Score'.
 Objective: this project aims to predict students at risk of low academic performance using demographic, social, and educational data.
-Evaluation metric: RMSE
+Evaluation metric: RMSE.
 How the model can be used: the model can serve as an early warning system — enabling educators and decision-makers to take proactive, data-informed actions that improve learning outcomes and reduce dropout or failure rates.

 ### Project structure
 ```